BarDAP/VendorTokenNFT/README.md

 yarn chain
 ```

-> In a third terminal (if needed), deploy all the things and start your 📱 frontend:
+> Go back to the first terminal, deploy all the things and start your 📱 frontend:

 ```bash